Interested in hosting a Reach to Recovery international Breast Cancer Support Conference?

 RRI also welcome bids from organizations interested in hosting smaller scale, regional conferences that are suitable to our delegates.

-2019 RRI Conference to be held in Prague, the Czech Republic
+2019 RRI Conference held in Prague, the Czech Republic

 Past Reach to Recovery International Conferences